 If a business’s owner is an influencer, or it uses influencers to promote products, such a strategy could attract conversions.

-Creating a similar promotional deal is super easy: the important thing is to remember to add the expiration date.
+Creating a similar promotional deal is super easy.
+An important thing is to remember to add the expiration date!

 7. Clearance sale promotion

 How about doing that + increasing your sales?